-- Which of these is NOT an example of a P3? - A. Long-term concession agreement of an airport terminal - B. Management contract for operating a water supply system - C. Design-bid-build of a primary school - D. Highway financed using milestone and availability payments
+- Which of these is NOT an example of a P3? - Long-term concession agreement of an airport terminal - B. Management contract for operating a water supply system - C. Highway financed and operated by the private sector under a toll revenue concession - D. Courthouse financed using availability payments